My name is Carla Bussolo and I work for SAP in Product Support area.

 1) Long PO History

 Let’s explore each case and solutions.

 Purchase orders get old and, for some cases, will present a considerable history that includes different types of subsequent documents: goods receipt, invoice receipt, service entry sheets, down payment documents, delivery cost documents, etc.

 Purchase order history documents are saved in 2 main tables: EKBE and EKBZ.

-Once these tables present a considerable number of entries, each time you access MIRO and enter a document as reference, system will need to search in all the historic documents and this will seriously affect performance.
+Once these tables present a considerable number of entries, each time you access MIRO and enter a document as a reference, the system will need to search in all the historic documents and this will seriously affect the performance.

 How to find out how many entries I have in EKBE and EKBZ tables?

 Go to SE17 transaction > enter the table name > fill EBELN with the document number > Execute